-Sure, the primary marketing channel Pardot handles is email; however, you would be a fool to conclude that Pardot only handles mass mailing.
+Sure, the primary channel Pardot (Account Engagement) handles is email; however, you would be a fool to conclude that Pardot only handles email marketing.

-Pardot is designed to automatically segment your database in line with prospect behavior and what’s happening in your CRM.
-You can combine these data points and only send emails when relevant – that’s where you will get value out of Pardot, and justify its price tag.
+Pardot (Account Engagement) is designed to automatically segment your database in line with prospect behavior, prospect firmographic data, and what’s happening in your CRM.
+You can combine these data points and only send emails when relevant – that’s where you will get value out of Pardot and justify its price tag.

-- There’s an assumption that B2B sales require a more tactful ‘high-touch’ approach from a sales rep.
+- Considered purchases require a link to Salesforce Opportunities and a tactful, human ‘high-touch’ approach from a sales rep.

 - The tools available in Pardot for social posting, SMS, etc. are not as fully-fledged/at your fingertips as they are in Marketing Cloud.
 Marketing Cloud has dedicated ‘Studios’ and ‘Builders’ for each marketing channel.